Medusas71/Cat-Memory-Game/README.md

 Players Goals

-* As a player, I would like to improve my concentration skills
+* As a player, I would like to:
+  * improve my concentration skills
-* As a player, I would like to improve my focus skills
+  * improve my focus skills
-* As a player, I would like to improve my attention to detail
+  * improve my attention to detail
-* As a player, I would like to have clear instructions on how to play the game
+  * have clear instructions on how to play the game
-* As a player, I would like to be able to increase the level of difficulty to improve brain functionality
+  * be able to increase the level of difficulty to improve brain functionality
-* As a player, I would like to exit the game at any time
+  * exit the game at any time
-* As a player, I would like to be able to replay the level that I am on after completing that level
+  * be able to restart the level
-* As a player, when replaying the level, I would like all the cards to be shuffled
-* As a player, I would like to click a card and the card flips and displays a cat picture
+  * click a card, the card flips and displays a cat picture
-* As a player, I would like the cards that I matched to stay flipped so I know exactly how many cards are left to play
+  * have the cards that matched, stay flipped so I know exactly how many cards are left to play
-* As a player, I would like to be able to click the cards as many times as required until the matching pair displays
+  * be able to click the cards as many times as required until the matching pair displays
+  * have fun

 [Back to Table of Contents](#table-of-contents)